-Magnificent is the citadel, which stands in the middle of the city center.
+Magnificent is the citadel, which stands in the middle of the city centre.
 It is surrounded by numerous modern stores, which are a contrast to this ancient fortress.

 You should definitely visit Mimar Sinan Park.
 There you will also find the Çifte Medrese, the first school of medicine in the world.

 Today, this medical school is home to the Seljuk Civilization Museum.
-Its exhibits include textiles, jewelry, ceramics, and much more.
+Its exhibits include textiles, jewellery, ceramics, and much more.

 Of course, there are plenty of other interesting activities you can pursue in Cappadocia.
 If you need more inspiration, then your best bet is to check out TripAdvisor.